-For these (two, three, four, For these two reasons, I believe the hat and so on) reasons, (with a pesticides are harmful. comma)
+For these (two, three, four, and so For these two reasons, I on) reasons, (with a comma) believe that pesticides are harmful.

 If you wish, make a recommendation for action.

 For these three reasons, the government should ban the use of all pesticides.